List of largest companies in the United Kingdom: 2024 Global Database list

+This list is based on the Global Database, which ranks the largest publicly traded companies in the United Kingdom.
+The ranking considers reported 2024 financial results, including revenue, operating income, net income, total assets, and total equity for each company.
+The table below also lists the headquarters location and industry sector of each company.
+The figures represent the latest available data for the financial year 2023/24.
+The 50 highest ranked companies from the United Kingdom are listed.

-2022 Forbes list
+2024 Forbes list

 This list is based on the Forbes Global 2000, which ranks the world's 2,000 largest publicly traded companies.
 The Forbes list takes into account a multitude of factors, including the revenue, net profit, total assets and market value of each company; each factor is given a weighted rank in terms of importance when considering the overall ranking.
 The table below also lists the headquarters location and industry sector of each company.
-The figures are in billions of US dollars and are for the year 2021.
+The figures are in billions of US dollars and are for the financial year 2023/24.
 The 50 highest ranked companies from the United Kingdom are listed.